-In our early adult years we spent so much effort on prevention, who knew that conception could be so difficult, or that Stress Decreases Your Chances Of Conceiving.
+In our early adult years we spent so much effort on prevention, who knew that conception could be so difficult, or that Stress and Infertility were related.

 Studies reveal high levels of the stress hormone cortisol can make it difficult to conceive.
 Click to tweet

 While we were going through this struggle, we told very few people, especially our families.
-I couldn’t deal with the questions that I was sure that they would have like, “Who’s fault is it?”.
+We couldn’t deal with the questions like, “Who’s fault is it?”.
 I didn’t want to hear advice like, “just relax”, or hear another story about a couple who finally conceived after they “stopped trying.”
-I just heard that studies showed that couples had an increased chance of conceiving when less stressed, but that didn’t help me or my husband to ‘relax’.
+I knew that studies showed that couples had an increased chance of conceiving when less stressed, but that didn’t help me or my husband to ‘relax’.

 Stress was all around us and it grew as the months passed.
-Here is what we know about stress and the difficulty conceiving:
+Here is what we know about stress and infertility: